HSO-swehr/java-hearts-student/README.md

   use commands to express a wish that something should happen.
 Examples for commands are: some player wants to start the game, some player wants to play some card.

+An example would be the desire to play a card.
+The player sends this command to the server (including the card they want to play).
+The server checks whether it is a valid move, updates its model, and then sends the domain events to the other players stating that card X was played by player Y.

 The client should hold as little game logic as possible and only the most necessary information.
 The server should keep track of the game-state and logic.

 ## Setup